Unispace365/ds_cinder/doc/Dynamic Interfaces.md

 * **up_image_color**: Applies a color to the up (normal) image, to make creating responsive buttons easy from a single image.

-Sprite Button Parameters
+Sprite Button and Layout Button Parameters
 ----------------------------
-**attach_state**: Add this to a sprite that's a child of a sprite button.
+**attach_state**: Add this to a sprite that's a child of a sprite button or a layout button.
 Valid values: "normal" for the unpressed state and "high" for the pressed state.
 For example:

     <interface>
         <sprite_button